energietransitie/twomes-backoffice-configuration/README.md

     ```
   - Enable Show hidden files via Settings / Advanced Settings editor / File Browser / Show hidden files.
   - Enable the Extension manager (puzzle icon in left pane).
+  - If you wish to have a stable token after each forced restart, you can use [Portainer](#portainer), go to the container and via `Duplicate/Edit` > `Advanced container settings` > `Env` > `Add environment variable`, with name `JUPYTER_TOKEN` and a secret token with a proper length (e.g., 48 characters).
-- Restart container via Portainer and access it again via the same URL.
+- Restart container via Portainer and access it again via the proper URL.
 - Now, you can clone repositories, e.g. [twomes-twutility-inverse-grey-box-analysis](https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis) via https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis.git.

 ## Updating